gregnz/stocks/ANET.md

 [^tinker]: As per Tinkers comment on Sauls Investing Board, the historic results indicate that replicating EOS is difficult.
 Cisco is playing catchup with their new OS's, but still has a mountain of legacy installs to support.
 **GConf: 4.1 / 5**

+## Updates
+14 May 2018 - "Cognitive cloud networking for the campus".
+May 7, Arista press release describes a solution for campus networking, a new market for them.
+Partnering with Aruba (HP) and VMware (not exactly sure how) to deliver "IoT-ready" networks for campuses.

+From SA, Cisco has the Cisco 9000 series which is in this market already, and reportedly doing really well.
+>"This is the fastest-ramping new product introduction we've had in our history and a fantastic example of the innovation we've delivered over the last two years," Robbins said in a conference call with Wall Street analysts recently to discuss Cisco's second-quarter results." [https://www.crn.com/news/networking/300099561/cisco-more-than-doubles-its-catalyst-9000-customer-base.htm]

 ## Definitions